Regional vs National Accreditation

 There are two main types of accreditations in the United States: regional and national.
-Both types are important, but they do have some key differences.
-This article is a comprehensive guide on the topic of Regional vs National Accreditation; similarities and differences between regional and national accreditation that every student should read before pursuing a college degree.
+Both types are essential, but they do have some key differences.
+This article is a comprehensive guide on the similarities and differences between regional and national accreditation that students should read before pursuing a college degree.
 We also recommend that students read our in-depth Accreditation Guide, which provides deeper insights into accreditation and its importance.

 Featured Online Programs